oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

             * `cdb_ip_default` - IP based CDB Connection String.
         * `db_backup_config` -
             * `auto_backup_enabled` - If set to true, configures automatic backups.
 If you previously used RMAN or dbcli to configure backups and then you switch to using the Console or the API for backups, a new backup configuration is created and associated with your database.
 This means that you can no longer rely on your previously configured unmanaged backups to work.
+            * `recovery_window_in_days` - Number of days between the current and the earliest point of recoverability covered by automatic backups.
+This value applies to automatic backups only.
+After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
+When the value is updated, it is applied to all existing automatic backups.
         * `db_home_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database home.
         * `db_name` - The database name.
         * `db_unique_name` - A system-generated name for the database to ensure uniqueness within an Oracle Data Guard group (a primary database and its standby databases).
 The unique name cannot be changed.